 “In 2019 we are entering a new “Decade of Action” wherein the HLPF, national governments and stakeholders need to speed-up activities and deliver towards implementing the SDGs until 2030.
 Establishing a Global Forum for National SDG advisory bodies for collective knowledge allows its members entry into a broad and ever-growing range of bi- and multi-lateral research and good practice exchanges by individual countries and institutions.“ shareware tools, and to what works in other contexts to accelerate sustainable development policy-making, and what does not, and can provide easy access also to the ‘whys’.
 The Forum creates new momentum and supports national sustainable development policy-making in a supportive manner through the collective knowledge of SDG advisory bodies.”

-Charles Nouhan, Chair of the Stakeholder Forum for a Sustainable Future
+Charles Nouhan, Chairman, Stakeholder Forum for a Sustainable Future